yuki-zmstr/portfolio2025/content/posts/fluent-python/fpy-ch2.md

 toc: true
 ---

 _Disclaimer: This article was written with the help of Gemini auto completion and Cursor Chat.
-It's scary how well it predicts my next phrases, and how 'brain-dead' I become with it, so I might move away from it in the future._
+It's scary how well it predicts subsequent phrases.
+Probably these models were already trained from real manuscripts/summary posts on the internet._

 Python inherits from ABC, its predecessor language, the common handling of sequences including strings, lists, arrays, byte sequences, and XML elements.